RHagenson/2019-01-03-UNO/_episodes/04-introduction.md

 {: .output}

-Tab completion can also fill in the names of programs, which can be useful if you remember the begining of a program name.
+Tab completion can also fill in the names of programs, which can be useful if you remember the beginning of a program name.

 ~~~
 $ pw<tab><tab>